Background pattern

 Bisoprolol fumarate

-Read this leaflet carefully before you start taking this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

--Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

--If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

--If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-6.Contents of the pack and additional information
+Contents of the pack and other information

 1. What is Bisoprolol Kern Pharma and what is it used for

-Bisoprolol Kern Pharma is used for:
+Bisoprolol Kern Pharma is used to:

-• treating high blood pressure (hypertension),
+• treat high blood pressure (hypertension),

-• treating chronic stable angina,
+• treat chronic stable angina pectoris,

 Do not take Bisoprolol Kern Pharma if you have any of the following conditions:

--If you have severe asthma or severe chronic lung disease.
+• If you have severe asthma or severe chronic lung disease.

 • Acute heart failure.